- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 + PRO: High-quality private healthcare

-Private hospitals and insurance companies in Buenos Aires are of an extremely high quality and readily available.
-They are also cheap compared to those in other countries like the US.
-All companies are required to provide health insurance for their workers and most policies cover everything from hospital visits to a variety of prescription drugs.
-Buenos Aires is also an increasingly popular destination for medical tourism, with many foreigners travelling to the city to get plastic surgery.
+Private hospitals and insurance companies in Buenos Aires are of excellent quality and readily available.
+They are also more affordable compared to those in other countries such as the US.
+Companies must provide health insurance for their workers, and most policies cover everything from hospital visits to various prescription drugs.
+Buenos Aires is also an increasingly popular destination for medical tourism, with many foreigners travelling to the city for plastic surgery.

 - CON: Crowded public hospitals and long waiting lists

-Although public hospitals are free they tend to be quite busy, and most people have to wait for hours to be seen by a doctor.
+Although public hospitals are free, they tend to be quite busy, and most people have to wait hours to be seen by a doctor.
 In addition, not all public hospitals have access to modern technology.